 I offer face-to-face long and short term psychotherapy in North London.

-I am interested to learn about you as a whole person; to learn the roots of your current issues within the context of your life rather than focusing solely on the symptoms that they cause.
-I understand these symptoms to be a part of your personal experience - a way to cope with our environment that often provides crucial insights.
+I am interested to learn about you as a whole person and to work with you to understand and explore what is is that you are seeking therapeutic support for, rather than focusing solely on the symptoms that they cause and "treating them".
+Often these symptoms are a part of your personal experience - a way to cope with our environment that often provides crucial insights.

 I welcome any questions you may have and look forward to hearing from you.